sergeantd83/SAT-Smart-Autotune-Thermostat-/README.md

 Tuning:

 Currently there is no documentation about SAT project but you can join the OTGW-firmware discord server https://discord.gg/TcmTg6BT and you will get the help you need.

+Note:
+This development is discontinued.
+The SAT project is evolving and it has it's own Home Assistant custom integration.
+You can follow the era of this project here https://github.com/Alexwijn/SAT